 In theory, removing a news article from Google is simple.
 The publisher can simply remove it from their site, so it never shows up on the search engines or anywhere on the internet.
 Alternatively, the publisher can remove identifiable information from the news article, such as your name or brand.

-Some publishers may even be willing to do these things if you just ask them nicely.
-So a simple email could be enough to do the trick.
+Some publishers may even be willing to do these things if you ask them nicely.
+A simple email could be enough to do the trick.

-Further, online reputation management services specialize in this kind of work.
-Companies like WebiMax offer to remove or suppress negative news articles about your brand from the internet.
-You don’t need to do much except pay the applicable fees and wait for the content to disappear.
+If the thought of that makes your palms sweat, online reputation management services specialize in this kind of work.
+Hiring one means you won’t need to do much except pay the applicable fees and wait for the content to disappear.

 The Difficult Parts of Removing News Articles from the Internet

-Some news articles can spread beyond the publisher’s control.
+Some news articles can spread beyond the publisher’s control, too.
 It’s possible the content was shared on social media, referred to in other articles, or re-published by other websites.
 In some cases, there could be multiple follow-up articles related to a single piece of content.

 As a result, it can be tough to completely get rid of an article, even if you can convince the publisher to remove the original post.